Paddle Review

 Pros

-- + One fee covers checkout, tax and VAT compliance, fraud and chargeback handling, and support, so you don't stitch together separate vendors
+- + One fee covers payment processing, global tax and VAT compliance, billing, fraud protection, and support, so you don't buy and manage separate tools

 - + No monthly platform fee.
-You only pay when you get paid
+You only pay when you get paid, and there's no lock-in contract

-- + Handles global sales tax and VAT remittance itself, which is the main reason most customers pick a merchant of record over a payment processor
+- + Handles tax registration and remittance in over 200 countries, which is the main reason most teams pick a merchant of record over a plain processor

 Cons

-- – Multiple reviewers describe payouts held for 90 to 180+ days after an account closure or risk flag, with slow or unresponsive support during that period
+- – Multiple reviewers describe payouts held for 90 to 180+ days after an account closure or risk flag, with support slow to respond during that period

 - – As merchant of record, Paddle's risk team can close an account with little warning, even after years of processing history, and the decision process is opaque